What is blepharoplasty?

 What types of blepharoplasty are there?

-Eyelid surgery can be performed on the upper eyelids, lower eyelids, or both, by the surgeon depending on the patient’s needs :
+Eyelid surgery can be performed on the upper eyelids, lower eyelids, or both, by the surgeon depending on the patient’s needs:

-- Upper Blepharoplasty: This plastic surgery procedure is designed to treat excess skin and fatty bags of the upper eyelid.
+- Upper Blepharoplasty: this plastic surgery procedure is designed to treat excess skin and fatty bags of the upper eyelid.
 The result is a rejuvenated, rested look.
 The incision is generally made in the natural crease of the eyelid, making it discreet.

-- Lower Blepharoplasty: This eyelid surgery is designed to treat fatty bags and excess skin on the lower eyelid.
+- Lower Blepharoplasty: this eyelid surgery is designed to treat fatty bags and excess skin on the lower eyelid.
 It can also correct fine lines and wrinkles under the eyes.
 The incision can be made just below the eyelashes or inside the eyelid, depending on the technique chosen.

 How does the procedure work?

-- Approximate duration of the operation: The duration of the operation may vary according to its complexity and the technique chosen.
+- Approximate duration of the operation: the duration of the operation may vary according to its complexity and the technique chosen.
 However, a blepharoplasty generally lasts between 1 and 2 hours.

 Are there non-surgical alternatives to blepharoplasty?